aneasystone/github-trending/README.md

 ## C++

+* 【2023-09-13】[OpenXRay / xray-16](https://github.com/OpenXRay/xray-16) - Improved version of the X-Ray Engine, the game engine used in the world-famous S.T.A.L.K.E.R. game series by GSC Game World.
+Join OpenXRay! ;)
 * 【2023-09-11】[ModOrganizer2 / modorganizer](https://github.com/ModOrganizer2/modorganizer) - Mod manager for various PC games.
 Discord Server: https://discord.gg/ewUVAqyrQX if you would like to be more involved
 * 【2023-09-10】[ChefKissInc / NootedRed](https://github.com/ChefKissInc/NootedRed) - Lilu plugin for AMD Vega iGPUs.
 No commercial use.
 * 【2023-09-10】[lammps / lammps](https://github.com/lammps/lammps) - Public development project of the LAMMPS MD software package